Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

 "I sympathized with a few unfortunate aborigines, transported hither from New South Wales, for resenting the intrusion and aggression of the English, by some of whom they have been known to be shot as food for the dogs.
 Nothing but a mixture of prudence and quiet energy could enable me to steer a course offensive neither to the authorities nor to a class of persons among whom fate had cast me on terms of equality - or rather inferiority- for these desperadoes looked with much contempt upon new-comers, who did indeed live far more wretchedly (unless mechanics or officers,) than men accustomed to existence in the bush."

-Myth 4 – Competition for food forced colonists and Aborigines into conflict
+Fabrication 2 - Competition for resources forced Aborigines and colonists into conflict

 “Conflict between indigenous people and settlers often revolves around two